Politics of Lesotho: Judicial branch

 The constitution provides for an independent hierarchical judicial system.
-The judiciary is made up of the High Court of Lesotho, the Court of Appeal, magistrate's courts, and traditional (customary) courts which exist predominantly in rural areas.
+The judiciary is made up of the High Court of Lesotho, the Court of Appeal of Lesotho, magistrate's courts, and traditional (customary) courts which exist predominantly in rural areas.
 There is no trial by jury; rather, judges make rulings alone, or, in the case of criminal trials, with two other judges as observers.
 The constitution also protects basic civil liberties, including freedom of speech, association, and the press; freedom of peaceful assembly; and freedom of religion.

 The Court of Appeal is located in Maseru and consists of a President and 6 justices of Appeal.

 The High Court has unlimited original jurisdiction over civil and criminal matters, as well as appellate jurisdiction from the lower courts and comprises a Chief Justice and other puisne judges.
 Parallel to the High Court is the Labour Court, which is a specialist court dealing exclusively with industrial and labour matters.

 Magistrates Courts are presided over by judicial officers (magistrates) employed as civil servants.
 They are not courts of record and as such their decisions are not binding on future cases.

-The Chief Justice and Justices of the Court of Appeal are appointed by the King on the advice of the Prime Minister.
+The Chief Justice and Justices of the Court of Appeal are appointed by the King of Lesotho on the advice of the Prime Minister of Lesotho.
 Puisne judges of the High Court are appointed by the King on the advice of the Judicial Service Commission.
-High Court judges may retire any time after attaining the age of 75 but may be removed from office by the King for malfeasance or infirmity.
+High Court judges may retire any time after attaining the age of 75, but may be removed from office by the King for malfeasance or infirmity.

+Until 1970, there was a right of appeal from the Court of Appeal of Lesotho to the Judicial Committee of the Privy Council in London.

+Judges in Lesotho are occasionally appointed from other Commonwealth countries, especially from South Africa and the U.K..